Blog Articles

 Follow Up with Your New Hire

-Once the workday is over, your new hire has hopefully gone home full of excitement for the next day.
+Once the workday is over, your new hire will hopefully go home full of excitement for the next day.
 Consider giving them a quick call or end-of-day meeting to check in about their first day.
 See if they have any questions or concerns that didn’t get addressed during the workday.
+Once the first week is over, ensure your new hire is set up for regular check-ins at the 30, 60, and 90-day marks.

 How GoCo Streamlines Hiring & Onboarding in New York

-We centralize all aspects of compliance and onboarding, benefits, payroll, and taxes.
-Collect all essential paperwork before the employee’s start date so you can skip right to the good stuff.
-Put tax withholdings and reporting on autopilot with the ability to update employee information quickly if their tax situation ever changes.
-And as new federal and state policies roll out in the future, trust GoCo to stay on top of things to take the guesswork out of compliance.
+With GoCo, you can automate the tedious aspects of onboarding and collect all essential paperwork before the employee’s start date, so you can skip right to the good stuff.
+Put tax withholdings and reporting on autopilot with the ability to update employee information quickly if needed.
+And, as new federal and state policies roll out in the future, trust GoCo to stay on top of things and take the guesswork out of compliance.

 As your partner in all things HR and new hire onboarding, GoCo gives you back your time so you can focus less on compliance and give more time to creating memorable, impactful new hire experiences.
-Discover the benefits of GoCo’s HR compliance tools and say yes to better hiring and onboarding!
+Discover the benefits of GoCo’s HR software and say yes to better hiring and onboarding – take a free tour of our platform today!

 Ready to explore GoCo?